ebp-nor/workshop-2024/day1_genome_assembly/11_PretextView.md

  <img width="962" alt="Screenshot 2023-02-06 at 13 43 38" src="https://user-images.githubusercontent.com/110542053/216974988-510ca53d-a3f9-4d84-8a0f-77ce8d53057a.png">

- Here, each square represents a scaffold (which after curation will hopefully all be of chromosome length).
+Here each square represents a scaffold (which after curation will hopefully all be of chromosome length).
 The red diagonal line shows where the strongest contact signals are between the DNA sequences.

 Go ahead and look at the extensions for your contact maps.
 These overlays makes it easier to figure out where the unplaced and wrongly oriented scaffolds are supposed to go.

 For this tutorial, turn on the **Gaps** extension, and turn the **Gamma Min** and **Gamma Mid** sliders down to zero, and the **Gamma Max** slider all the way up.
 This will make it easier to see where there are gaps in the assembly, and increase the contrast so the contact signals will be easier to interpret.

  ### Step 2: Moving scaffolds in PretextView